civiform/docs/docs/it-manual/sre-playbook/database-disaster-recovery.md

 # Database Disaster Recovery

-CiviForm's production database is backed up daily, with snapshot names prefixed with the value set by `POSTGRES_RESTORE_SNAPSHOT_IDENTIFIER`.
-By default they are retained for 7 days, which can be configured by`POSTGRES_BACKUP_RETENTION_DAYS`.
+CiviForm's production database is backed up daily using automated cloud provider snapshots (e.g., AWS RDS automated backups).
+By default they are retained for 7 days, which can be configured by `POSTGRES_BACKUP_RETENTION_DAYS`.

 ## Making a full backup and restore of the database